denekm/reading-notes/class-14b.md

 - Project Aristotle looked at different factors like if teams are better when they are made up of people with similar interests, or when everyone is working towards similar rewards, they also studied if gender played an impact on their success.
 - Even though they looked at different factors and studied 180 teams from the company they were unable to find patterns.
 - "Norms are the traditions, behavioral standards and unwritten rules that govern how we function we gather"
-- After studying over one hundred gtroups for more than a year, the project researchers came to a conclusion that to understand and influence group norms was the key to improving the company's teams.
+- After studying over one hundred groups for more than a year, the project researchers came to the conclusion that understanding and influencing group norms were the key to improving the company's teams.